 Author’s Note: Hey there!
 Welcome to the first post in my More Than Meets the Eye (MTME) series.
 MTME is a collection of personal narratives surrounding the topics of mental, physical, and emotional health in gaming from my unique perspective.
 I hope to inspire other gamers to take charge of their IRL characters and level up in the game we call Life.

-As an only child in a white, privileged household, college was always in my cards.
-It was something I “had” to do, according to my parents, despite fighting back.
+As an only child in a privileged, white household, college was always in my cards.
+It was something I “had” to do, according to my family, despite fighting back.
 I had big shoes to fill as a first-gen, and it felt like I had no other choice but to wear and grow into them.

 At first, I thought I wanted to be a forensic pathologist.
 Dr. G: Medical Examiner was my favorite television show as a teen.
 The idea of solving mysteries and bringing closure to mourning families was something that resonated with me.

 So, I traveled to dozens of schools to try and find the best biology program at a small institution that wasn’t too far from home.

 I landed at Albright College in Reading, PA—a small, private liberal arts school that was known for its natural science programs and state-of-the-art equipment.